 The installer must adhere strictly to all local and national code requirements pertaining to the installation of this equipment.
-These units are designed for installation in a horizontal position above a dropped ceiling.
 All units are designed for indoor use only, and are agency listed for installation with zero clearance to combustible materials.
-This includes the fan coil cabinet, discharge plenum and connecting ducts.
+This includes the fan coil cabinet, discharge plenum, and connecting ducts.
+These units are designed to be installed in either an upflow or horizontal position.